liujingbreak/serve-static/README.md

 serving static resource file from a zip file buffer in memory, while `serve-static` serves static resource files from a local directory.

+> Be aware that, unlike `server-static` this package does not support response with [Content-Range](https://devdocs.io/http/headers/content-range) header yet, I am working on it!

 ```sh
 $ npm install serve-static-zip